 - Follow the feel-good stuff.

-Let's face it, the things happening in the world right now can feel heavy.
+Let's face it, the news can feel heavy.
 Try to find balance by focusing on things that make you feel happy.
 Check out social media accounts that focus on your interests or on things that make you laugh.
 For example, maybe you could follow some accounts that only post videos of baby animals being adorable.
 If that's not your thing, no problem.
 Search for something that is, and see what comes up.
 Love vintage anime?
 There's a group for that.
 Want to share tips and hacks with other gamers?
 You're not alone.

 - Set a time to step away.